aloisdeniel/tide/tide/README.md

 > What are the differences with redux ?

 Redux has almost the same concepts than tide.
 But I've founded that it introduced too much boilerplate by having asynchronous (*Thunks*) and synchronous actions.
-Moreover most of the logic was splitted between synchronous reducers and asynchronous thunks.
+Therefore most of the logic was splitted between synchronous reducers and asynchronous thunks.
 I like more the usage of `Streams` and generators for emitting multiple updates (like in flutter_bloc) instead of a setter too.

 > Why not simply using a StateNotifier with methods instead of actions ?